Murraya Paniculata is a versatile plant for Melbourne Landscaping.

 Of course, we all know the curry plant whose leaves are ground down and used in a ton of different dishes around the world; especially in South East Asia.
 Edible leaves seem to be a running theme in this genus of plant.

-Unlike a lot of plants grown on the Golden Coast, the Murraya paniculata is actually a very easy plant to maintain, especially in the winter month.
+Murraya paniculata is actually a very easy plant to maintain, especially in the Melbourne winter months.

 This is likely why Murraya hedges are so commonly found in Australia.
 As previously stated, this gorgeous plant needs minimal water and minimal shaping in comparison to other hedging plants.